EvanCesanek/Ouvrai/README.md

 - When testing experiments during development, you can open `localhost:4001/database` in your browser and inspect the data that is written to the emulated database during a test run.
 - When you're finished, shut down the development server and the Emulator Suite with control+c (Mac), or by closing the terminal.

+## Develop for VR

+Developing experiments on Meta Quest (or other Android-based VR headset) with Ouvrai is easy.
+On Meta Quest, make sure you have enabled USB connections in Settings > System > Developer.

+- Connect the headset to the development computer via USB-C. You may need to accept the connection in the headset.
+- **Tethered development**: Enable port forwarding in Google Chrome at [chrome://inspect](chrome://inspect).
+Add the development ports (5173, 8000, and 9099 by default) with `localhost:XXXX` as the host for each.
+If you do not see your device listed, toggle off and on the _Discover USB devices_ checkbox.
+- **Untethered development**: With [Meta Quest Developer Hub](https://developer.oculus.com/meta-quest-developer-hub/), you can unplug your headset and continue developing by enabling "ADB over Wi-fi" and running the following ADB command for reverse port forwarding: `adb -s _MQDH_CONNECTED_DEVICE_SERIAL_ID_ reverse tcp:5173 tcp:5173 && adb -s _MQDH_CONNECTED_DEVICE_SERIAL_ID_ reverse tcp:8000 tcp:8000 && adb -s _MQDH_CONNECTED_DEVICE_SERIAL_ID_ reverse tcp:9099 tcp:9099`
+- In the VR headset, open the browser and navigate to [localhost:5173](localhost:5173).
+- With either method, From [chrome://inspect](chrome://inspect) on the development computer, you can open the Chrome DevTools console for debugging (click [inspect](chrome://inspect) under `localhost:5173`).

 # Tutorials

 Click to expand: